JeanChristopheMorinPerso/rez-pip/docs/source/plugins.rst

 List installed plugins
 ======================

-To list all installed plugins, use the :option:`--list-plugins` command line argument.
+To list all installed plugins, use the :option:`rez-pip --list-plugins` command line argument.

 Register a plugin
 =================